danbev/learning-knative/README.md

 #### Container
-A container is a process that is isolated from other processes using Linux kernal features like cgroups, namespaces, mounted union fs (chrooted), etc.
+A container is a process that is isolated from other processes using Linux kernel features like cgroups, namespaces, mounted union fs (chrooted), etc.

 When a container is deployed what happens is that the above mentioned features are configured, a filesystem mounted, and a process is started.
-The metadata and the filesystem is contained in an image (more on this later).
+The metadata and the filesystem are contained in an image (more on this later).

-A container image, it has all the libraries, files it needs to run.
+A container image has all the libraries and files it needs to run.
 It does not have an entire OS but instead uses the underlying host's kernel which saves space compared to a separate VM.